mhrimaz/aasbrain-concept-description-repo/docs/decisions.md

 or it can be /bulk/concept-descriptions like https://mailchimp.com/developer/marketing/guides/run-async-requests-batch-endpoint/

 HoRi 2023.12.04 - Why modelType: Literal['Property'] = ModelType.Property.value? because only Literal can be discriminator not Enum.

+HoRi 2023.12.13 - MongoDB is not a good choice for Submodel, at least the nested normal version of submodle.
+For CD and Shell it is fine because they are not nested. the schema of mongodb for submodel should be different.